AlexRmlt/ethicbot-rasa/data/nlu.md

 - I don't know the exact amount
 - I don't know the name
 - I don't know the name
+- I have no idea actually
+- You can't know it definitely actually
+- No idea what his name is
+- That can not be known beforehand
+- I don't know it exactly

 ## intent:goodbye
 - okay see you later